What are IoT Wearable apps?

 Wearable apps for Daily Physical activity tracking

-The recognition of daily physical activities is typically focused on tracking routines and body movement related to skeletal muscles such as moving forward, walking backward, jogging, sleeping, running, going up or down the stairs, bending waist, frontal elevation of arms, bending knees, and jumping front or back.
+The recognition of daily physical activities is typically focused on tracking routines and body movements related to skeletal muscles such as moving forward, walking backwards, jogging, sleeping, running, going up or down the stairs, bending the waist, the frontal elevation of arms, bending knees, and jumping front or back.
 It also includes recognition of rest postures such as sitting, sitting and relaxing, standing, laying down or the recognition of going from one posture to another such as going from standing posture to sitting one

 Wearable apps for Specific Sports activities

-Wearable apps can bring an a plethora of opportunities for sport players, organizations and audiences.
+Wearable apps can bring a plethora of opportunities for sports players, organizations and audiences.
 IoT in Sports and fitness helps players increase their efficiency and offerings by creating an environment in which they can get better training or have access to data that helps to keep them healthier, coaches are able to analyze injuries or find metrics on player performance.
-It also helps in enhanced audience experience.
+It also helps in enhancing the audience’s experience.

 IoT Wearables for Tracking and Geofencing

 This group of wearable apps is used mainly for tracking humans and animals, to determine their location online.
 Finding the position of a person or animal who is wearing a wearable device is important in many applications.
 Studying the trajectory trip of a bird, finding the location of a senior citizen in a care-home facility, analyzing the movement of the people who are visiting an exhibition, or pet tracking are some examples of these applications.